 Not at first.
 It’s just plain HARD adding another person to your family, taking care of all the baby’s needs, and still taking care of the older children’s needs.
 On top of that, managing a household and nurturing a relationship with your partner and making sure you’re making time for yourself, oh, and don’t forget that you need to keep Great Aunt Cindy informed of how the whole family is doing by regularly updating your social media or you will never hear the end of it.
 It’s enough to make your head spin.

-I help you find your way through the confusing and emotional time that is birth and the early months postpartum.
-I help you figure out the way to your parenting journey so that you can not just survive, but thrive.
+As a certified Maternal Support Practitioner and Childbirth Educator through Bebo Mia, I help you find your way through the confusing and emotional time that is birth and the early months postpartum.
+Whether through prenatal classes or postpartum doula support, I help you figure out the way to your parenting journey so that you can not just survive, but thrive.
 I build your confidence so you can rock this birth and parenting thing.
+I know that you can do this!